Marvin Beckers

 Actions

-Marvin started out as a sysadmin, gradually turned into a software engineer and works as an engineering team lead today.
+Marvin started out as a sysadmin, gradually turned into a software engineer and now works as an Software Engineering Team Lead at Kubermatic.
 He always had a passion for effective management of large server fleets, which has turned his attention to Kubernetes in 2018.
-He has been a CKA since February 2019, has been working with emergent ecosystem technologies (like Cluster API) and is now a maintainer for kcp, a CNCF Sandbox project.
+He has been a CKA since February 2019, is a maintainer for kcp (a CNCF Sandbox project) and recently became a CNCF Ambassador.

 Area of Expertise